Search Apply now

 Tip #4: Chat with your colleagues

+Chatting with your fellow nurses while working at night has two advantages.
+Firstly, they’ll help to keep you awake and entertained.
+And secondly, you’ll very likely expand your knowledge and learn useful new ‘nurse hacks’.
 Communicating with your colleagues will also help your mental health.
-Through sharing stories, you can gain an appreciation for all the hardworking and courageous nurses who have gone the extra mile for their patients.
-So remember to check in with your fellow workers, ask them how they’re going, and reach out if you ever feel like you need a bit of extra support.
+Through sharing stories, you can gain an appreciation for all the hardworking and courageous nurses.
+So remember to check in with your fellow workers.
+Ask them how they’re doing, and reach out if you ever feel like you need a bit of extra support.

 Tip #5: Fuel your body